-The Japan Association of Mineralogical Sciences (JAMS) was established in 2007 by merging the Mineralogical Society of Japan, founded in 1955, and the Japanese Association of Mineralogists, Petrologists, and Economic Geologists, established in 1928.
+The Japan Association of Mineralogical Sciences (JAMS) was established in 2007 by merging the Mineralogical society of Japan, founded in 1955, and the Japanese Association of Mineralogists, Petrologists, and Economic Geologists, established in ASSOCIATION OF MINIERAROGISTS, PERFORGISTS, AND ECONOMIC GEORGISTS, established in 1928.
 JAMS covers the wide field of mineral sciences, geochemistry, and petrology.
 Membership benefits include receiving the Journal of Mineralogical and Petrological Sciences (JMPS), the Ganseki-Koubutsukagaku (GKK), and Elements.
-(GKK), and Elements.
-SOCIETY NEWS EDITOR: Toru Inoue (inoue@sci.ehime-u.ac.jp) Japan Association of Mineralogical Sciences Sciences c/o Graduate School of Science, Tohoku University Aoba, Sendai, 980-8578, Japan Tel./fax: 81-22-224-3852 KYL04223@nifty.ne.jp http://jams.la.coocan.jp IMA
+SOCIETY NEWS EDITOR: Toru Inoue (inoue@sci.ehime-u.ac.jp) Japan Association of Mineralogical Sciences Sciences c/o Graduate School of Science, Tohoku University Aoba, Sendai, 980-8578, Japan Tel./fax: 81-22-224-3852 KYL04223@nifty.ne.jp http://jams.la.coocan.jp

 Affiliated Societies The International Mineralogical Association, the European Mineralogical Union, and the aipea International Association for the Study of Clays are affiliated societies of Elements.
-The affiliated status is reserved for those organizations that serve as an "umbrella" for other groups in the fields of mineralogy, geochemistry, and petrology, but that do not themselves have a membership base ELEMENTS JUNE 2014
+The affiliated status is reserved for those organizations that serve as an "umbrella" for other groups in the fields of mineralogy, geochemistry, and petrology, but that do not themselves have a membership base ELEMENTS OCTOBER 2014